 Peace Seedlings

-I found out about this obscure little seed company down in Oregon’s Willamette Valley through Eric who heads up our seed-growing efforts here at Floret.
+I found out about this obscure seed company in Oregon’s Willamette Valley through Eric, who heads up our seed-growing efforts here at Floret.
 They are delightfully old school—their blog also functions as their catalog, and to place an order, you have to mail in a handwritten list of what you want along with a check or cash, which I love!
 Peace Seedlings specializes in breeding for diversity rather than uniformity, so if you’re on the hunt for some unusual and unique new treasures, look no further.
-They have some wild, psychedelic zinnia mixes, and their farm-bred snow and snap pea varieties are beautiful and delicious.
+They have some wild, psychedelic zinnia mixes, and their farm-bred snow and snap pea varieties are both beautiful and delicious.
 You can read a full interview with them here.

 Prairie Moon Nursery